 Walk up the narrow sloping street lined with shops and restaurants on one side and a shallow stream on the other.
 The stone Sakanayamabashi (bridge) marks Ohara’s ‘heart’.
 Continue straight to visit Raigo-in Temple or to hike to Otonashi-no-taki.

-To the right is Gyozanen, the restaurant and inn in the photo above.
-Further along the street is a Japanese sweets cafe, Genjirushi, and a Western-style coffee shop, Irori.
+To the right was Gyozanen, the restaurant and inn in the photo above. *As of November 2019, both are closed.
+Further along the street is a small temple, Nenbutsuji (which, as of 11/2019 was under repair), a Japanese sweets cafe, Genjirushi, and a Western-style coffee shop, Irori.
 Turn left to visit Ohara’s main temples, Sanzen-in, Shorin-in, Hosen-in, and Jikko-in.

 Sanzen-in is Ohara’s most famous temple, dating back to the late 8th century.
 The grounds are extensive and include two lovely gardens.
 One of them, Yusei-en, is carpeted in moss and is especially beautiful during cherry blossom season, when hydrangeas bloom, and in autumn.
 700 yen.